jamesguo71/re/final_project_report.md

 * spurious use after free: for example, after the pointer was freed, usages like this `p = !p; p++; p--;` should not be counted as UAF.
 But since this kind of use is rare in real-world programming, and can be considered bad style, we nonetheless say they are violations and report UAF.

 * branches: it will give a false alarm when it sees something like `if (flag) free(p); else *p = NUM;` , which it will say `*p = NUM` is a UAF, but it is not.
-I tried to handle this case by forking a new "detector" and letting each detector go down one branch, but I don't know how to follow a branch.
-For example, every time I see a BRANCH pcode, I get the address of its first input, and try to get the PcodeOps from the address, but can't get any results, i.e, it returns an empty set.
+I tried to handle this case by forking a new "detector" and letting each detector go down one branch, but I don't know how to follow a branch in Ghidra's pcode.
+What I tried was, every time I see a BRANCH pcode, I get the address of its first input, and try to get the PcodeOps from the address, but can't get any results (i.e, it returns an empty set).
 So I ended up not handling branches.
 ```
     if (op.getOpcode() == PcodeOp.BRANCH):
         addr = op.getInput(0).getAddress()
         print "target instructions:", list(highfunc.getPcodeOps(addr))
 ```

-* global variables well, because I could not decide which usage happens first if these usages are in different functions that have no apparent order of happening, I didn't handle global pointers.
+* global variables: because I could not decide which usage happens first if these usages are in different functions that have no apparent order of happening, the detector doesn't handle global pointers.

 To sum up, the detector is far from context-sensitive.
 It doesn't handle branches, loops, or pointers defined as global variables.
-To make the detector work in such scenarios, we may need to do loop unrolling, and employ an SMT solver to identify which branches are feasible.
+To make the detector work in such scenarios, we may need to do loop unrolling, and employ an SMT solver to identify which branches are feasible during execution.
 This is currently beyond the scope of this project, and I hope to learn more about this in the upcoming Compiler course.

 ## The Script